Kayin State: Transport

-Karen State is served by Hpapun Airport and Hpa-An Airport but none of those currently use for public transportation.
+Karen State is served by Hpapun Airport and Hpa-An Airport however they are closed to civilian aircraft.

-In 2015, the Asian Development Bank (ADB) approved a $100 million loan to improve a 66.4 kilometer section of road connecting the towns of Eindu and Kawkareik in Kayin state, the missing link of the Greater Mekong Subregion (GMS) East-West Corridor.
+In 2015, the Asian Development Bank (ADB) approved a $100 million loan to improve a 66.4 km section of road connecting the towns of Eindu and Kawkareik in Kayin state, the missing link of the Greater Mekong Subregion (GMS) East-West Corridor.

 Education

-Major universities in Kayin state include Hpa-An University, Computer University, Hpa-An and Technological University, Hpa-An.
+Major universities in Kayin state include Hpa-An University, Computer University, Hpa-An and Technological University, Hpa-An, Hpa-an Education Degree College, Government Technical Institute, Hpa-an, Karen Medical College, Government Technical High School, Hpa-an, Nursing Training School, Hpa-an, State Agricultural Institute Zwekabin,Hpa-an, Basic Education And Technical, Agricultural and Livestock High School, Don Yin, Hpa-an and Technical Training School Hpa-an.

 Educational opportunities in Myanmar are limited outside the main cities of Yangon and Mandalay.
 It is especially a problem in Karen State where constant fighting between the government and insurgents for over 60 years has produced thousands of refugees and internally displaced people.
 According to official statistics, less than 10% of primary school students in Karen State reach high school.
-All the institutions of higher education are located in Hpa-An City.
+All higher education institutions are located in Hpa-An City.